 All these fixtures running together can be the reason for weak water pressure in your house.
 But if you are just using your bathroom sink, you may think that it’s specific to that one spot, when in fact, it’s just a timing issue.

-Assuming you have checked these two things and still have low pressure in your sink, it’s time to get to the specifics.
+Assuming you have checked these two things and still have low water pressure in your sink, it’s time to get to the specifics.

-Next, check hot and cold water pressure separately
+Check hot and cold water pressure separately

 We want to see if the bathroom faucet’s water pressure is conditional on the cold water faucet or the hot water faucet.
-It could be that there is a water pressure issue with just the hot water or just the cold water line.
+It could be that there is a water pressure issue with just the hot or just the cold line.

 Test each of them to see if the water pressure is the same.
-You do this by turning on each bathroom sink faucet water to full one at a time, and checking if there is a reduction in water flow and then turning it off.
+You do this by turning on each bathroom sink faucet water to full one at a time, and checking if there is a reduction in flow and then turning it off.

 The more you can narrow down the source of the low pressure in your pipes, the easier it will be to fix it.